mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 Thoic is a journalist and writer for newsfeeds and journals on Regina, specialising in military analysis and new technologies.
 Ironically, it was her series of reports on the lacklustre performance of the _Kinunir_ -class that dragged that debacle into the public eye and led to the cancellation of the four final vessels in the original production run of 24 ships.
 She also correctly speculated that the _Kinunir_ was being used as a test bed for a new defence system, the Ancients-derived black globe generators, although she was unable to discover the nature or provenance of the new technology.

-Six months ago, Abshur wrote a speculative essay on the old Longbow (Long Baseline Observation Window) project, an experiment in the 800's that linked a network of sensor platforms to replicate a sensor dish some 42 billion metres across, which permitted the Imperium to observe objects up to 1,500 parsecs away.
+Six months ago, Abshur wrote a speculative essay on the old Longbow (Long Baseline Observation Window) project, an experiment in the 800's that linked a network of sensor platforms to replicate a sensor dish some 42 billion meters across, which permitted the Imperium to observe objects up to 1,500 parsecs away.
 The original Longbow was used to observe Zhodani traffic in the galactic core; Abshur speculated that a second Longbow array could use newer jump-6 couriers and cutting-edge computing to create an even more powerful telescope.
 Unwittingly, Abshur had stumbled upon one of the Imperium's most closely-guarded secrets – there is indeed a Longbow-2 project underway.

 The Imperial authorities assumed someone must have leaked this ultra-secure military secret to the journalist, so Abshur was arrested and detained until she revealed her source.
 The article was suppressed and will never see publication.
 While Abshur claims she has no insider knowledge of Longbow-2, the security services are unconvinced of her innocence, so she is being detained
 'at the Emperor's pleasure' without trial and without limit on the length of her incarceration.